Inspector Hornleigh: Theatre

+Film

 Between 1938 and 1940 a trilogy of films was made about Hornleigh, starring Gordon Harker in the title role: Inspector Hornleigh (1938), Inspector Hornleigh on Holiday (1939) and Inspector Hornleigh Goes To It (1940).
 All the films were made at Pinewood Studios in England.
 In the films Hornleigh is a cockney detective with the Metropolitan Police.
 He is accompanied by his inept Scottish sidekick Sergeant Bingham, played by Alastair Sim.
 The BBC radio series presented straight "whodunit" dramas, but the films were made as comedies.
 Despite their popularity, no further films were made because Sim wished to move on to other projects in order to avoid being typecast.

+Books

+Priwin published a Hornleigh book, published by Hodder & Stoughton, in 1939.
+A Dutch translation, Inspecteur Vlijmscherp ondervraagt, Het eerste boek van een avontuur van Inspecteur Vlijmscherp, was published in 1940.

+In 1939 L'Inspecteur Hornleigh sur la Piste, a French-language British school textbook adapted from the radio series by E. Schaerli, Senior Languages Master at Bancroft's School, was published by G. Bell and Sons.
+Schaerli wrote that 'L'Inspecteur Hornleigh sur la Piste is confidently expected to add variety to the lessons and to stimulate and sustain the keenness of the students'.
+Schaerli also published a German version, Kriminalkommissar Hornleighs Erlebnisse, in 1939 in the UK and in 1940 in the USA.

+Television

-The television adaptation was made in West Germany in 1961, with Helmut Peine as Hornleigh.
+A television adaptation was made in West Germany in 1961, with Helmut Peine as Hornleigh.